+It means there is no such thing as a human race.
+It means there is no such thing as an “Adam” and an “Eve”.
 A case in point, sometime before we ‘matured’ into homo sapiens sapiens, we started hanging out with wolves.
 Any biologist can point out the sudden shift in ‘human’ attitude and ‘wolf’ attitude that resulted in a co-evolutionary path.
-The two species couldn’t mate genetically, but epigenetically and memetically, they co-existed as closely as any kin.
+The two species couldn’t mate genetically, but epigenetically and memetically, they were on-fire.

-"Homo lupus" gave way to tribes.
+Homo lupus gave way to tribes.
 Tribes gave birth to an impossible variety of humans.
 Homo Lakota.
 Homo Cymmru, Homo Taino, Homo Gunwinggu.
-Ultimately, the cancer one could call "Homo Civis".
-Our strength springs from this many-limbed ancestry.
-This diversity exposes the lie of the ‘origin of the species’ into the harsh light of truth, exposing its shallow and sick roots.
-After all, the 'origin of the species' has always embraced chasing after a myth which never truly held the reality of our species in the first place.
+Ultimately, the cancer that is Homo Civis.
+It’s that which is our strength.
+It’s also why the ‘origin of the species’ will consistently be wrong.
+It’s chasing after a myth which has never been the reality of our species.